Moriori: European contact (1791–1835)

 The first Europeans to make contact with the Moriori were the crew of HMS Chatham on 29 November 1791, while on its voyage to the northern Pacific from England, via Dusky Sound.
-The Chatham's captain, William R. Broughton, named the islands after his ship and claimed them for Great Britain.
+The Chatham's captain, William R. Broughton, named the island after John Pitt, 2nd Earl of Chatham and claimed it for Great Britain.
 The landing party came to shore in Kaingaroa Harbour on the far Northeast coast of Chatham Island.
 The Moriori at first retreated into the forest once the Europeans landed.
 Seventy years later the Europeans would be recalled in Moriori oral tradition as containing the god of fire, given the pipes they were smoking and likely female from the clothes they were wearing.
 It was this interpretation that led to the men returning from the forest to meet the landing party.
 A brief period of hostility was quickly calmed by the crew putting gifts on the end of Moriori spears, though attempts at trade were unsuccessful.
 After exploring the area for water the crew again became fearful of Moriori aggression.
 Some misunderstanding led to an escalation of violence and one Moriori was shot and killed.
 HMS Chatham then left the island with all its crew.
 Both the diary of Broughton and local oral tradition record that both sides regretted the incident and to some extent blamed themselves for overreacting.

 It was this regret in part that led to good relations when the next ships arrived in the islands sometime between 1804 and 1807.
 They were sealers from Sydney and word of their welcome soon gave the Moriori a reputation of being friendly.
 During this time at least one Moriori visited the New Zealand mainland and returned home with knowledge of the Māori.
 As more ships came, sealing gangs were also left behind on the islands for months at a time.
 Sealers and whalers soon made the islands a centre of their activities, competing for resources with the native population.
 Pigs and potatoes were introduced to the islands.
 However, the seals that had religious significance and provided food and clothing to the Moriori were all but wiped out.
 European men intermarried with Moriori.
 Māori arrivals created their own village at Wharekauri which became the Māori name for the Chatham Islands.

 The local population was estimated at 1,600 in the mid-1830s with about 10% and 20% of the population having died from infectious diseases such as influenza.
-The effects of influenza were made more serious by the habit, also common to the Māori, of immersion in cold water.